-Objective 1: Design a sampling strategy to describe spatial and temporal patterns and variation of NOM concentrations and character.
+Objective 1: Design a sampling strategy to describe spatial and temporal patterns and variation of DOC concentrations and UV-Vis spectral properties of NOM characteristics.

 Research Question 2.
-What are the primary drivers (e.g. watershed characteristics or conditions) for changes in NOM concentrations and character in the Leech watershed?
+What are the primary drivers within watershed characteristics (e.g slope or land-cover) and sampling conditions (e.g. antecedent rain) for changes in NOM quantity and quality in the Leech watershed?